 • Preheat oven to 350°F. Line a 9×13" pan with parchment paper and set aside.

-• Combine the cake mix, butter, eggs and vanilla in a large bowl.
+• Combine the cake mix, 1/3 cup melted butter, 2 eggs and 1/2 teaspoon vanilla in a large bowl.
 Stir together until combined.
-Add in the chocolate chips and mix just until combined.
+Add in 1 cup chocolate chips and mix just until combined.

 • Scoop the dough into the prepared baking dish.
 Press down evenly with a piece of parchment paper, or the palm of your hand.
 Top with additional chocolate chips if desired.
-Bake for 20 minutes, or until a toothpick comes clean.
-You don’t want them to brown.
+Bake for 20 minutes.
+The edges should be set and the center should look slightly underdone, with a few moist crumbs on a toothpick.
+They'll finish setting as they cool, so don't wait for them to brown.

 • Allow to cool in the pan for about 15 minutes.
 Then remove and slice into squares.